Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 75,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 75,000 shares of the company’s stock in a transaction on Wednesday, July 10th.
-The shares were sold at an average price of $130.78, for a total transaction of $9,808,500.00.
-Following the completion of the sale, the insider now owns 112,500 shares of the company’s stock, valued at approximately $14,712,750.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 75,000 shares of the company’s stock in a transaction that occurred on Monday, July 8th.
+The stock was sold at an average price of $124.69, for a total value of $9,351,750.00.
+Following the sale, the insider now owns 262,500 shares in the company, valued at approximately $32,731,125.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

-Carvana (NYSE:CVNA – Get Free Report) last issued its earnings results on Wednesday, May 1st.
-The company reported ($0.41) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.76) by $0.35.
-The firm had revenue of $3.06 billion during the quarter, compared to analyst estimates of $2.72 billion.
-As a group, equities analysts forecast that Carvana Co. will post -0.75 earnings per share for the current year.
+Carvana (NYSE:CVNA – Get Free Report) last announced its quarterly earnings data on Wednesday, May 1st.
+The company reported ($0.41) earnings per share for the quarter, beating the consensus estimate of ($0.76) by $0.35.
+The company had revenue of $3.06 billion during the quarter, compared to analyst estimates of $2.72 billion.
+On average, equities research analysts forecast that Carvana Co. will post -0.75 earnings per share for the current year.

 Wall Street Analysts Forecast Growth